EBI-Metagenomics/miassembler/README.md

 - fastq_2: Full path to the second FastQ file (for paired-end reads).
 Leave empty if single-end.
 - library_layout: Either single or paired.
 - library_strategy: One of metagenomic, metatranscriptomic, genomic, transcriptomic, or other.
-- platform: Important for long reads, requiring either ont or pb for nanopore or pacbio.
+- platform: Relevant for long reads, requiring either ont or pb for nanopore or pacbio, respectively.
-- assembler: Important for short reads, where either megahit, metaspades, or spades can be picked.
+- assembler: Relevant for short reads, where either megahit, metaspades, or spades can be picked.
 Flye is also supported
 - assembly_memory: Integer value specifying the memory allocated for the assembly process.
 - assembler_config: Configuration to use flye with.
 One of "nano-raw", "nano-corr", "nano-hq", "pacbio-raw", "pacbio-corr", "pacbio-hifi".